tripzcodes/pf/README.md

 # my portfolio

-this is my portfolio site. it has a maze that generates itself in the background and a custom cursor.

 ## what this is

 a portfolio site with my name, a quote, and links to find me. kept it simple with clean typography and an animated maze background.